My Work

 About Caitlin

 My own personal healing journey has taught me so much about my mind and body.
-I found yoga and meditation after experiencing a great loss and discovered I could move through my grief by physically moving my body.
+I found somatic therapy after experiencing the greatest loss my life.
 I learned how to identify emotional trauma that had become stuck over time.
 This trapped emotion is what can perpetuate physical, emotional, or spiritual suffering that keeps us in a cycle of pain.
-Moving the emotion through the body, using the modality of yoga, dance, and meditation is what helps in the release of pain, and establishes a deeper connection to the self as a whole.
+Moving the emotions through the body, using the modality of somatic therapy is what helps in the release of pain, and establishes a deeper connection to the self as a whole.

 My approach is supportive, open, and flexible; my experience is diverse; I have worked with many different types of bodies, ethnicities, communities, ages, and levels of pain.
 I graduated with a Master’s Degree in Somatic Therapy from John F. Kennedy University and I’ve been teaching embodied movement for the past 10 years.
 Of those years, I have spent 5 as a Psychotherapist with my own private practice.